InDieTasten/indietasten.github.io/_posts/2020-08-18-i-have-a-dream-about-secrets.md

 But even for private repos, there is always a chance of leaking the repo.
 A quick clone on some machine.
 Drive may not be encrypted and the device gets lost.
 Of course you forget, which repos have been cloned to that machine.
 Nobody keeps track of that.
 I have probably 30 something repos on my dev machine.
-The secrets on that single machine could potentially kill 10 or more production services we are running right now.
+Some of which containing secrets that can potentially cause damage.

     appsettings.json => connection strings => sql db => drop

 Or even worse, silently taking dumps and blackmailing us.
 The problem wouldn't be as bad, when secrets would rotate often.
 But sadly, that's another problem we haven't touched.
-I am happy to see at least some passwords having 30+ bits of entropy.
+It's been getting better lately, but there's still room for improvement.

 Another problem is versioning.
-It might not come off as a huge problem, but the commit history is cluttered with our devops guy commiting "config" over and over again, as he wants to trigger our continuous deployment with different settings in a trial and error manner.
+It might not come off as a huge problem, but the commit history is cluttered with our devops people commiting "config" over and over again, as they want to trigger our continuous deployment with different settings in a trial and error manner.
 It's a cool setup.
 We have branches for each environment, and you just have to merge into them, and as they update, they will be deployed.
 It's cool as long as you go "forward".
 If you want to get back to a different version, or want to try a feature branch on some environment, you will be faced with reverting commits, which is kinf of stupid, because then you'd have to revert the revert, if you were to ever test that